 Seedbank propagule persistence

 Artichoke thistle prefers poorer pastures and neglected areas such as roadsides, creek and river frontages, industrial areas and waste lands.
-It grows mainly in medium to heavy soils and in areas where rainfall is between 500-700 mm annually.
+It grows mainly in medium to heavy soils and in areas where rainfall is between 500 to 700mm annually.

 There are many heavy infestations of this weed in Victoria.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Artichoke thistle and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Artichoke thistle and also the optimum time for treatment.